Closings and cancellations due to COVID-19

 Gov. Larry Hogan urged all Maryland residents to take the shelter in place directive seriously to quell the spread of COVID-19.
 Hogan said Monday he was upset to see people over the weekend defying the mandate from the CDC to limit groups to 10 people or less and maintain social distancing.

-Taxpayer Services Call Centers within the Maryland Comptroller's Office will close Monday at 4:30 p.m.
+Taxpayer Services Call Centers within the Maryland Comptroller’s Office are now closed.

 Until the office closures end, taxpayers can only reach the office by sending an email to taxhelp@marylandtaxes.gov.
 The 1-800-MD-TAXES line will be out of service.
 Staff continue to work processing refunds.